 Hover over any entity row to view more details on the entity.

-- Select the magnifying glass icon labeled View summary to be redirected to the summary page for that individual entity.
+- Select the magnifying glass icon labeled View host to be redirected to the summary page for that individual entity.

 - If you select an entity in the left panel, the line for that entity will also be highlighted on each chart.

 - Hide the entity from the list clicking on the eye icon.
 If you chose to hide entities in the left panel, those will be removed from the charts in the middle panel.

 The golden metrics comparison charts represent the golden metrics signals for the selected entities.
 Default charts include CPU usage, memory usage, storage usage, network transmit traffic, and network receive traffic.